DPBayes/twinify/README.md

 If you are familiar with NumPyro and want a more flexible way of specifying models, you can provide a Python file containing NumPyro code to Twinify.
 All you need to do is define a `model` function that specifies the NumPyro model for a single data instance `x`.
 You also have to define functions for pre- and postprocessing of data (if required).
 You can find details on the exact requirements for NumPyro models in the FAQ and an example in `examples/covid19_analysis/models/numpyro_model_example.py`.

 ### How to Run Twinify
-Once you have have set the probabilistic model, you can run Twinify by calling
+Once you have have set the probabilistic model, you can run Twinify by calling from your command line

 ```
 twinify input_data_path model_path output_path_prefix